 The Property consists of 23 contiguous mining claims covering a nominal area of 5,392 ha, Patricia Mining Division, held 100% by Rockex, subject to certain royalties.
 The major islands in Lake St. Joseph (Eagle, Fish and Wolf) contained within the Property's perimeter are covered by surface rights only, Freehold Patents.
-Two of these (PA17201 and PA17202) covering Island 184 are owned by Rockex while the others are owned by tourist operators.
+Two of these (PA17201 and PA17202) covering Island 184 are owned by Rockex while the others are not.
+A tourist operator owns the surface rights of a substantial part (but not all) of Eagle Island and another landowner owns the surface rights of part of Fish Island and Wolf Island.
 The coverage and extent of some of these surface patents is not completely clear on MNDM claim maps.
 Excluded from the Property is one claim (PA17195), surrounded by Rockex's holdings and is classified as a Freehold Patent located on west edge of the Property - it includes both surface and mineral rights.
 In addition Ontario Hydro controls a small area designated "Alienation - Area withdrawn from staking 294" (both surface and mining rights withdrawn) in the south part of Rockex claim 4252906.
-WGM understands that this tenure is for flooding control but does not know the details, (Figure 2).
+WGM understands that this tenure is for flooding control but does not know the details (Figure 2).